tez-capital/docs.tez.capital_content/en/tezsign/tutorials/back-up-and-restore-data.md

 Run the command for each TezSign key alias that signs for the baker.
 The common aliases are `consensus` and `companion`; if you used different TezSign device aliases, replace them.
 These are the TezSign device key aliases, not necessarily the local Octez aliases loaded by the baker.

-Do not lower a high-watermark level casually.
+> **⚠️ WARNING:** Do not lower a high-watermark level casually.
 Only change it when you are intentionally preparing a restored, migrated, or backup TezSign card to resume baking safely.

 ## Safety Notes